Named

-for Brazilian ichthyologist Dário Armin Halboth,
+ichthyologist Dário Armin Halboth, an excellent

-on fish communities.
-Before his early death, Dário
+Before his early death, Dário Halboth dedicated

-of the fishes living in streams of Amapá State,
+living in streams of Amapá State, Brazil.

 hancockii